-Public health nurses attached to Northern Health Services, as well as members of the Medical Services branch of the Department of National Health and Welfare, the federal departments of Transport and Indian Affairs and the Local Government District of Churchill have joined forces to assist with the survey organization at Churchill townsite, Fort Churchill and the surrounding settlements.
-Also participating are Mrs. D. Webber of the Churchill Ladies' Club, who has recruited volunteers to assist with registration; the Lions Club of Churchill, which is providing transportation for the elderly and disabled; and the local Chamber of Commerce, which has canvassed businesses to ensure their support.
+Public health nurses attached to Northern Health Services, as well as members of the Medical Services branch of the Department of National Health and Welfare, the federal departments of Transport and Indian Affairs and the Local Government District of Churchill have joined forces to assist with the survey organization at Churchill townsite.
+Fort

+Webber of the Churchill Ladies' Club, who has recruited volunteers to assist with registration; the Lions Club of Churchill, which is providing transportation for the elderly and disabled; and the local Chamber of Commerce, which has canvassed businesses to ensure their support.